Love Of Math

 “Best Way To Learn”

-FogStone Isle focuses on the late elementary and middle school math topics that students struggle with the most, in a game environment that makes learning active, extremely engaging, and fun.
+FogStone Isle focuses on 4th through 8th grade math topics that students struggle with the most, in a game environment that makes learning active, extremely engaging, and fun.

 Completely free for schools

 Comprehensive reports and valuable assignment and lesson tools